-condition Specifies the name of an existing condition that is defined on node name.
+condition Specifies the name of an existing condition that is defined on node\name.

-node name Specifies the node in a domain where the condition is defined.
-If node name is not specified, the local node is used. node_name is a node within the scope determined by the CT_MANAGEMENT_SCOPE environment variable.
+Specifies the node in a domain where the condition is defined.
+If node\name is not node\name specified, the local node is used. node\name is a node within the scope determined by the CT\MANAGEMENT\SCOPE environment variable.

 The user of the chcondition command needs write permission to the IBM.Condition resource class on the node where the condition is defined.
 Permissions are specified in the access control list (ACL) file on the contacted system.
-See RSCT Administration Guide for details on the ACL file and how to modify it.

-- The command ran successfully. - 1 An error occurred with RMC.

-- 2 An error occurred with a command-line interface script. - 3 An incorrect flag was entered on the command line. - 4 An incorrect parameter was entered on the command line. - 5 An error occurred that was based on incorrect command-line input.
+- 0 The command ran successfully. - 1 An error occurred with RMC. - 2 An error occurred with a command-line interface script. - 3 An incorrect flag was entered on the command line. - An incorrect parameter was entered on the command line. - 5 An error occurred that was based on incorrect command-line input.

 Determines the system where the session with the resource monitoring and control (RMC) daemon occurs.
-When CT CONTACT is set to a host name or IP address, the command contacts the RMC daemon on the specified host.
-If CT_CONTACT is not set, the command contacts the RMC daemon on the local system where the command is being run.
+When CT\CONTACT is set to a host name or IP address, the command contacts the RMC daemon on the specified host.
+If CT\CONTACT is not set, the command contacts the RMC daemon on the local system where the command is being run.
 The target of the RMC daemon session and the management scope determine the resource classes or resources that are processed.